Nurse Navigator Service

 As highly experienced clinicians with an in-depth knowledge of the health system, Nurse Navigators support patients to improve their health literacy and capacity to self-manage their conditions.
 Nurse Navigators assist patients to access services in the right place, at the right time and by the right health-care professional or care provider.

-Nurse Navigators link with General Practitioners who identify and refer their most complex patients (adult or children), who require a coordinated approach to improve their health outcomes.
+Nurse Navigators link with all primary and acute care health professionals who identify and refer their most complex patients (adult or children), who require a coordinated approach to improve their health outcomes.
 Based upon similar criteria, other referrals to the service will come from specialists, hospitals and hospital data bases.

 Patients of all ages are eligible.